 Canadian Church Calendars can be ordered in the summer each year.
 Contact ACW Place for details.

-We support the Primate’s World Relief and Development Fund, Camp Artaban, Mission to Seafarers, Covenant House (for young people aged 16-24 who have nowhere else to turn), Pacific Assistance Dogs, St. Jude's Anglican Home, West Side Mobile Care Unit, Urban Native Youth-Elder Mentor Programme and many others.
+We support the Primate’s World Relief and Development Fund, Camp Artaban, Mission to Seafarers, Covenant House (for young people aged 16-24 who have nowhere else to turn), BC/Alberta Guide Dogs, St. Jude's Anglican Home, West Side Mobile Care Unit, Urban Native Youth-Elder Mentor Programme and many others.

 In addition we have been able to ensure the continuation of the Chaplaincy at Vancouver General Hospital, we have supplied needed winter clothing to children in the Territory of the People and Yukon, have funded a school meals programme in a Yukon school, have subsidized training in order to "train the trainers", and were able to supply the new Synod office with display cabinets to make the entrance area more interesting and welcoming.